-In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which simplifies the subsequent measurement of goodwill and eliminates Step 2 from the goodwill impairment test.
+On January 1, 2020, we adopted Accounting Standards Update ("ASU") 2017-04, which simplifies the subsequent measurement of goodwill and eliminates Step 2 from the goodwill impairment test.
 Under the accounting update, the annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount, and an impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
+The adoption of the accounting update did not have a material impact on our consolidated statement of financial condition.